 The Solution Centers, located on the New York City, Pleasantville, and White Plains (Law) campuses at the locations below, provide students with a single, centralized place to go for all questions about Financial Aid, Student Billing, and Registration.
-No appointments are necessary, but if you would like to make an appointment please speak to a representative.
+No appointment is required, walk-ins are welcomed.